 Photo © Gary Walsh

-Up until 2020, work meant travel, and I never left home without a book or twelve.
+Up until early 2020, work meant travel, and I never left home without a book or twelve.
 I love a good thriller, but the lack of believable women heroes is infuriating.
 Why aren’t they out there, solving mysteries and saving the world?
 Where is the female Bourne, Reacher, MacGuyver or Bond?

 Well, I got sick of wondering and hoping, and decided to write the stories that I wanted to read.

 Allow me to flip my hard hat, kick off my work boots and introduce you to Jaq Silver, a whizz with explosives, using her brain where others use brawn, blowing things up to keep people safe.

 You’ll find her in action in The Chemical Detective, The Chemical Reaction and The Chemical Cocktail, published by Point Blank books (Oneworld), available from all good bookshops and on-line here.